zhaotxtina/UDac_Colla_and_Comp/README.md

-# Udacity continous control project
+# Udacity Collaboration and Competition project